Learn more about our Domestic and Commercial ACS Gas Training and Assessment Centre in Halewood, South Liverpool.

 To view our brochure, please click here

-To view our dates for 2018, please click here
+To view our dates for 2018, click here for May and June

 PLEASE NOTE THAT IF YOU HAVE A COURSE, WHICH YOU WANT DELIVERING AND WHICH IS NOT MENTIONED ABOVE, PLEASE CONTACT US TO DISCUSS AND WE WILL SEE WHAT WE CAN DO TO HELP!

 Are you a Manager/Supervisor, who would benefit from attending an update training forum in order to keep up to date with the latest Domestic Gas Industry legislation/standards?
-If so, please come along to our next forum scheduled for 12 April 2018 (am) Please contact Carol/Cath on Tel 0151 288 2135 if you wish to attend.
+If so, please come along to our next forum - Date TBC

 Thanks to all, who attended our previous forums.